Syllabus, Bachelor's level, 2IS225

 Regarding competence and skills the student is expected to be able to on completion of the course:

-• design applications with data access via LINQ.
+• Design applications with data access via LINQ and SQL

 Regarding judgement and approach the student is expected to be able to on completion of the course:

-• evaluate the suitability of solutions in view of maintenance and performance.
+• Evaluate the suitability of solutions based on clients' needs considering maintenance and performance

-The course covers the language C # and its specific language constructions as well as central parts of the .NET framework.
-The course includes the development of a web application using .NET framework, which also includes aspects of data management with ORM and security configuration.
-The development of a web application includes problem solving as well as documenting the solution in writing and describing its qualities.
+The course covers the C# language and its specific language constructs as well as central parts of the .NET framework.
+Also aspects around ORM, configuration and data management with ADO.NET are covered.
+The course includes development of a web application, which includes problem-solving as well as to document the solution in writing and account for its qualities.